 What should I do if I forget my online account log in details?

-Go to the HMRC website and follow the ‘Sign In’ link, as usual.
+Go to the website and follow the ‘Sign In’ link, as usual.
 On this page, follow the relevant link to retrieve your User ID, password, or both.
 On the following page, enter the required information to retrieve or reset your account details.

 I’m an agent – how can I use HMRC to act on behalf of my client?

 Agents can use HMRC online services on behalf of their clients by using the ‘Agent Authorisation Online Service’.
-Go to the HMRC website, log in to your online account, click the ‘Your Services’ link and then click ‘Authorise Client’.
+Go to the website, log in to your online account, click the ‘Your Services’ link and then click ‘Authorise Client’.

 On the following page, enter the required information about your client.
 HMRC should then send your client an ‘Authorisation Code’ – you can use this code to authorise your account to be paired with theirs.